UmbrellaCrow612/code-handbook/pages/fundamentals/debugging-and-testing.md

 ## Unit Testing and Test-Driven Development (TDD)

+Unit testing and Test-Driven Development (TDD) are indispensable practices in software development that aim to ensure the reliability and correctness of code.
+Unit testing involves the creation of small, isolated tests for individual units of code, such as functions or methods, to verify their expected behavior.
+On the other hand, Test-Driven Development is an approach where tests are written before writing the actual code, acting as a guide for the development process.
+In this guide, we will delve into the principles and benefits of unit testing and explore the Test-Driven Development methodology.
+By adopting these practices, developers can establish a robust testing framework that promotes code quality, facilitates bug detection, and enables efficient code maintenance and collaboration.

+### Unit Testing

-1. **Unit Testing:** Unit testing involves testing individual units of code, such as functions or methods, to ensure they work as expected.
+Unit testing involves testing individual units of code, such as functions or methods, to ensure they work as expected.
 Test cases are designed to validate different scenarios and edge cases, verifying that the units produce the correct output given specific inputs.
 Unit tests help detect and isolate bugs early in the development process.

 ```python
 def multiply(a, b):